OnePlus Nord N10 and Nord N100 unveiled: Price, release date, specs and more

-Selling for just £329, or about $430, the Nord N10 5G has a 6.49-inch, 90Hz display, a Qualcomm Snapdragon 690 chip, a 64-megapixel camera and 5G compatibility.
-On paper, the Nord N10 5G is an affordable phone with a blend of midtier and premium specs, making it a compelling option for those on a budget.
+Selling for just £329, or about $430, the Nord N10 5G has a 6.5-inch, 90Hz display, a Qualcomm Snapdragon 690 chip, a 64-megapixel camera and 5G compatibility.
+On paper, the Nord N10 5G is an affordable phone with a blend of mid-tier and premium specs, making it a compelling option for those on a budget.

 - Best smartphones in 2020